sea

 Heterogeneous Impact of the Minimum Wage: Implications for Changes in Between- and Within-Group Inequality

-Journal of Human Resources, 2023, 58(1), pp. 335-362.
+Journal of Human Resources, 2023, 58(1), pp. 335-362, with Ken Yamada

 Journal of Human Resources Working Paper Abstract